 Panel Beds – In addition to a headboard and footboard that are connected by side rails, this type of bed frame features center supports.
 Panel beds typically require a box spring.

-Sleigh Beds – This type of bed has a curved headboard and footboard making it look like a sleigh hence the name.
+Sleigh Beds – This type of bed is designed with curved headboard and footboard giving the bed a sleigh type design.
 This bed normally requires a box spring.

 Upholstered Beds – Softer than standard beds, an upholstered bed is covered in fabric from headboard to footboard.
 Some also feature decorative details like tufting and nailhead trim.

 Storage Beds – This type of bed frame is very functional thanks to drawers that are built into the base.
 Because you can store clothes, blankets, pillows and more, it’s possible to save space by skipping the nightstand, dresser or chest.

 Canopy Beds – This grand bed frame features four posts that extend from the headboard and footboard, and connect at the top to create a shelter-like silhouette.
 Inspired by a traditional design, contemporary canopy beds are more streamlined in style and work well in bedrooms with high ceilings.

 Dressers – Low, wide storage pieces that include six or more drawers, dressers are incredibly versatile.
 You can display decorative items on top or add a mirror to create a vanity.

 Chest of Drawers – Chests are typically taller and slimmer than dressers, with anywhere from three to seven drawers.
 They come in an array of designs, from sliding door chests that have cabinet compartments with shelving, to media chests with open shelves and cord management for storing entertainment equipment, to bachelor’s chests that are shorter and often used as a more spacious alternative to nightstands.